fermyon/developer/content/wasm-functions/supabase-cache-proxy.md

 - All data persisted in the cache should have an expiration timestamp taking the `cache_ttl` configuration data into context
 - Cache invalidation should happen whenever data is added, updated or removed from the cache

-> **A note on cache performance expectations:** Fermyon Wasm Functions' Key Value store does not currently support geo-replication in public preview.
+> **A note on cache performance expectations:** Fermyon Wasm Functions' Key Value store does not currently support geo-replication.
 This means that cache performance may vary depending on where requests originate.
 While this works well for many use cases, some latency-sensitive applications may experience differences in response times.
 We welcome [feedback](https://fibsu0jcu2g.typeform.com/to/G2u4tPcP) on how this impacts your experience so we can improve the service in future releases.

 We’ll use the `Kv` APIs provided by the Spin SDK tor interacting with the Key Value store.
 Place the following code in the new `src/cache.ts` file: